 That’s why women have started setting up their small businesses from the comfort of their homes.
 That way they can easily maintain their chores while making their way in the business world.

 Having a robust support network is essential for entrepreneurial success.

 Knowing where to find the right support network isn’t always easy.
-A few good places to start is women-focused groups on social media, events and meetups.
+A few good places to start are women-focused groups on social media, events, and meetups.
 Once you find your network of supporters, don’t be afraid to ask for advice and mentorship.

 You can check the following article that lists career networking tips that will help you grow a network of supporters.